Vincit/objection.js/doc/recipes/extra-properties.md

 # Join table extra properties

 Sometimes when you have a many-to-many relationship, you want to store some properties in the join (pivot) table and still join them with the related objects.
-In objection, these proerties can be defined as `extra` properties of many-to-many relationship.
+In objection, these properties can be defined as `extra` properties of many-to-many relationship.

 Let's consider a schema like this: